-MUAP 2204 SOPHOMORE VIOLIN (1-1) CREDIT 2 Prerequisite: A grade of C or higher in MUAP 2203
+MUAP 2204 SOPHOMORE VIOLIN (1-1) CREDIT 2

 This is a continuation of MUAP 2203.
 Repertoire will include more difficult, longer, and more technically and musically challenging compositions than those studied in MUAP 2203.
 Students must have scales and at least 3 pieces prepared for their jury and perform one composition on the departmental recital.
 They must also have started 3 additional pieces.
 1 piece or movement of a composition must be prepared with an accompanist.